boostkpi/docs.github.io/docs/overview/index.md

 through simple natural language queries.
 Already in use by numerous leading public companies and fast-growing startups, BoostKPI offers:

-- Quick Integration: Effortlessly connect with major cloud data warehouses like Google BigQuery, Amazon RedShift, Snowflake, and Databricks, or SQL databases such as Postgres, MySQL, and Clickhouse without data duplication, maintaining strict governance and privacy standards.
+- **Quick Integration**: Effortlessly connect with major cloud data warehouses like Google BigQuery, Amazon RedShift, Snowflake, and Databricks, or SQL databases such as Postgres, MySQL, and ClickHouse without data duplication, maintaining strict governance and privacy standards.
-- Intelligent and Context-Aware Workspaces: Create customized environments tailored to meet the unique needs of each user in the organization.
+- **Intelligent and Context-Aware Workspaces**: Create customized environments tailored to meet the unique needs of each user in the organization.
-- Continuous Improvement: Our AI data analyst continuously learns from every interaction, continuously enhancing its analytical capabilities. interactions.
+- **Continuous Improvement**: Our AI data analyst continuously learns from every interaction, continuously enhancing its analytical capabilities. interactions.
-- Birdseye Visualizations: Offers comprehensive visual tools like Waterfall charts, heatmaps, pivots, and drilldown capabilities for detailed root cause analysis.
+- **Birdseye Visualizations**: Offers comprehensive visual tools like Waterfall charts, heatmaps, pivots, and drilldown capabilities for detailed root cause analysis.
 It also supports for saving, sharing and scheduling regular snapshots of analyses.
-- Personalized Alerts: Delivers customized alerts through email, Slack, webhook, or text.
+- **Personalized Alerts**: Delivers customized alerts through email, Slack, webhook, or text.
 Users can give feedback on these alerts to refine their relevance and accuracy.